 Screen size.
 A 55- to 75-inch screen means you can see everyone's face at actual face size.
 Gallery view with 12 people on a laptop shows postage stamps.
 The same view on a 65-inch TV shows recognizable human beings.

 Camera quality.
-Laptop webcams are 720p or 1080p crammed into a tiny sensor.
-A dedicated conference camera — even a basic one — has a wider field of view, better low-light performance, and often includes auto-framing that keeps you centered.
+Laptop webcams are crammed into a tiny sensor.
+A dedicated conference camera has a wider field of view, better low-light performance, and often includes auto-framing that keeps you centered.

 Audio.
 Laptop speakers and microphones are designed for one person sitting 18 inches away.
 A soundbar or speakerphone fills a room.
-Everyone hears clearly, and the far-side participants can actually understand what you're saying.
+Everyone hears clearly, and the far side can actually understand what you're saying.

 Ergonomics.
 Looking straight ahead at a wall-mounted TV is how your neck is supposed to work.
 Looking down at a laptop for an hour is not.